akkesm/nixos-luks-yk/README.md

 ## In this repo

 This flake provides:
-* `luksykPackages` package set, containing:
+* The following packages:
   - `hextorb`
   - `rbtohex`
-  - `setup-luks`
+  - `luks-setup`
-  - `unlock-luks`
+  - `luks-unlock`
 * An overlay with all the packages in the top level
-* A devShell with all the packages plus cryptsetup, openssl and yubikey-personalization
+* A devShell with all the packages plus cryptsetup, openssl, parted and yubikey-personalization

 The default values for the scripts are the ones used in the guide.